What is the Best Manual Pole Saw? Extendable Pruners For Trimming Trees (2023)

 2-in-1 Purpose

-If you read our recommendations, you’ll see that most tools on the list are used for sawing and pruning.
-For these models, you can use their pulley system to snap branches if you’re having difficulty cutting them off.
+Most tools on this list are used for sawing and pruning.
+What I’ve found quite handy with these models is their pulley system, which comes in handy when you encounter branches that are a bit tricky to cut.
+The system allows you to snap branches more easily if you’re having difficulty cutting them off.

 Price